 Loading Indicator: The LED becomes yellow when an image is getting loaded and turns green after loading is successfully done.
 If there are problems with loading the image, it turns red.

 Cartesian Coordinates: Displays and updates the current mouse position as you hover over the image.
-It include the X and Y position in addition to the current value.
+X:769 Y:3508 above.

 In addition to image display, the viewer can process World-Coordinate-System (WCS) header if present within the FITS file and provides useful information regarding the objects found within the image, equatorial grid overlay, popup menu, and the ability to slew the mount (if connected) to any point within the image.